letsencrypt/cp-cps/CPS.md

 ### 4.9.7 CRL issuance frequency (if applicable)

-ISRG will issue updated CRLs for intermediate certificates with a frequency greater than or equal to that required by the ISRG CP.
+ISRG will issue updated CRLs for Subordinate CA certificates with a frequency greater than or equal to that required by the ISRG CP.

 ISRG does not issue CRLs for end-entity certificates.